Tyrrrz/CliFx/Readme.md

 > [!IMPORTANT]
 > The command type must be declared as `partial` so that **CliFx** can extend it with necessary metadata and behavior.
-> If the type is nested within other types, all of them must be also marked as `partial`.
+> If the type is nested within other types, all of them must also be marked as `partial`.

 In order to satisfy `ICommand`'s contract, the type needs to define an `ExecuteAsync(...)` method which contains the command's execution logic.
 As the only parameter, this method takes an instance of `IConsole` — a decoupled abstraction used in place of `System.Console` to write text, read binary data, or otherwise interact with the console.

-Beyond that, your command will probably also need to be able to receive some input from the user.
+Beyond that, your command will probably also need to receive some input from the user.
 This is achieved by defining properties and attaching the `[CommandParameter]` and `[CommandOption]` attributes to bind them as either parameters or options.

 The command in the above example serves as a simple logarithm calculator that has two inputs: a positional parameter for the logarithm value (bound to `Value`) and a named option for the logarithm base (bound to `Base`).